 Collies (including smooth and rough collie varieties), Shetland Sheepdogs, Australian Shepherds, Border Collies, Lancashire Heelers, and Nova Scotia Duck Tolling Retrievers have all been reported to experience it.

-In contrast to Border Collies, Collies and Shetland Sheepdogs have a high frequency.
-Collies’ genetic incidence is as high as 95% in the United States, while their phenotypic occurrence is between 80 and 85%.
+In contrast to Border Collies, Collies, and Shetland Sheepdogs, the frequency is high.
+Collies’ genetic incidence is as high as 95% in the United States, while their phenotypic occurrence ranges from 80 to 85%.

 Treatment for Collie Eye Anomaly

 Sadly, there is no effective treatment for CEA.
-Surgery may assist to lessen the harmful effects for dogs with setbacks from CEA, such as retinal detachment or holes in the layers of the eye (coloboma).
+Surgery may help reduce the harmful effects in dogs with setbacks from CEA, such as retinal detachment or holes in the layers of the eye (coloboma).
 Retinal detachment can cause vision loss but not pain.

-The good news is that the illness doesn’t go bad enough for many dogs to impair vision.
+The good news is that the illness doesn’t worsen enough to impair vision in many dogs.

 Early diagnosis and treatment are essential to ensuring the best possible outcome for your pet.
 If you think your dog may be affected by CEA, talk to your veterinarian as soon as possible.